 Mikania plush vine care can be narrowed down to two important ingredients: water and light.
 All the important Mikania plant info can be put into these two categories.
 As long as you give the mikania plush vine enough light, but not too much, and do the same with moisture, you’ll have a lush and vibrant plant that fills the pot and spills over in an attractive fall.

-The mikania plush vine needs constant moisture, but you can’t allow the roots to sit in water without a danger of root rot.
+The mikania plush vine needs constant moisture, but you can’t allow the roots to sit in water without the danger of root rot.
 Begin with the soil for the best water retention.
 Use an African violet soil mix for the correct amount of drainage.
 Water the plant when the surface of the soil becomes dry, but always water the soil and not the plant itself.
 Avoid getting water on the leaves, especially if it will be near sunlight, as this could burn the leaves.

 Mikania likes moderate amounts of humidity.
 If your home is dry, place the planter on top of a bowl filled with stones and water to raise humidity.
 This will also hold the plant above the water while allowing it to evaporate into the immediate area.
 For more than one mikania plush vine, a room humidifier can be an easier method.